-We feel this education in pre 1840 skills is essential to understanding the rich and diverse history of our nation.
-These natural materials, wood, sinew, feathers, horn, and river cane were what our early American ancestors would have used to harvest game and save precious black powder and lead.
-Of course the Native Americans were skilled archers taking Deer, Bear, Bison, Elk and other game to sustain their communities.
+Our Florida Frontiersmen archery program emphasizes primitive archery.
+The use of natural materials, before the invention of plastic, carbon fiber and fiberglass.
+These natural materials, wood, sinew, feathers, horn, and river cane were what our early American archers would have used to harvest game and save precious black powder and lead.
+Of course, the Native Americans were skilled archers: taking Deer, Bear, Bison, Elk and other game to sustain their communities.